Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Warriors who were once feared as head-hunters now throw open their doors to welcome travellers interested in learning about their customs and culture.

 50km upstream from the mouth of the mighty Mahakam River lies Samarinda, the capital province of East Kalimantan.
-A trading town with an intriguing history of Sultanates and Dayak tribes, Samarinda is a hub for regional wealth, ecological and cultural treasures.
+A trading town with an intriguing history of Sultanates and Dayak tribes, Samarinda is a hub for regional wealth as well as ecological and cultural treasures.

 Fast Fact: The centuries-old Dayak headhunting tradition was outlawed in the late 1800s but has occasionally resurfaced during times of tribal conflict.